Skip to content

 Starting in v0.9.0, the HTTP transport authenticates every incoming MCP request with an Authorization: Bearer <token> header.
 The server is secure by default: it refuses to start over streamable-http without tokens configured.
 Stdio transport is unaffected — the parent process owns the security boundary there, so adding bearer auth would be theatre.

-mcp-unifi exposes 57 Network tools, 11 Protect tools, and 18 Access tools.
-Many in Network and Protect are destructive: delete a VLAN, rewrite a firewall rule, disable Threat Management, block a client, change a camera’s recording mode.
+mcp-unifi exposes a large tool surface across Network, Protect, and Access (see the Tool Manifest for the current per-module count).
+Many Network and Protect tools are destructive: delete a VLAN, rewrite a firewall rule, disable Threat Management, block a client, change a camera’s recording mode.
 Before v0.9.0 the server trusted the LAN, which meant a single compromised IoT device on the same network had admin-equivalent access to the controller. v0.9.0 closes that gap.
-Access is read-only in v0.10, but the same bearer-token gate still applies to it.
+Access currently ships read-only, but the same bearer-token gate still applies to it.

 Terminal window